ChronicDiseaseEpi/TableTidierOutputs/README.md

 |   3 |  12 | Baseline blood pressure, mm Hg |          5 |
 |   3 |  13 | Baseline blood pressure, mm Hg |          5 |

-Finally, we can obtain the relevant data by joining the above table to the data table by rows and columns.
+Finally, we can obtain the relevant data by joining the above dataframe to the data dataframe by rows and columns.

 ``` r
 mydf <- ConvertData(clctn$TID12078)